YanShkl/Image_Watermarking_Desktop_App/README.md

 # Portfolio Website

-The Portfolio Website is a site python build project Allowing you to briefly explore, skills, portfolio, and to Contact if necessary.
+The Portfolio Website is a python build project Allowing you to briefly explore, skills, portfolio, and to Contact if necessary.

 The Website was written using Flask and smtplib and os libraries.